KPrince-coder/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8.Prints the result of the addition of '128' with the value stored in an environment variable.
 9.Prints the result of the division of two environment variables.
 10.Displays the result of 'BREATH' to the power 'LOVE'.
+11.Converts a number from base 2 to base 10.